-Salvation is the first step to have access to please God.
+Salvation is the first step to having access to please God.
 Without putting your faith in Christ alone for your Salvation, you cannot please Him.
-Some people think that they can work their way to heaven by their own good works.
-The doctrine of Faith plus Works for Salvation is totally incorrect.
+Some people think that they can work their way to heaven through their own good works.
+The doctrine of 'Faith plus Works' for Eternal Salvation is a false doctrine.

 Faith, according to the Bible is not merely "Wishful Thinking" or "Positive Thinking".
 It is believing in the One True Living God and that He would be with us and do what is best for us (Eternally), no matter what our circumstance is.

 He has not promised that he would remove all our pains and problems here on earth.
-He has only promised that He would be with us always and make everything work for our good, making us more like Christ, that we may enjoy great rewards in Heaven.
-The Bible clearly says that it is impossible to please the Lord without faith.
+He has only promised that He would be with us always and make everything work for our good, making us more like Christ, so that we may enjoy great rewards in Heaven.

 Prayer shouldn't be just a Request List to God.
-Many a times we focus on our problems and needs during our Prayer time rather than God.
+Many times we focus on our problems and needs during our Prayer time rather than God.

 Even as we place our requests in God's hands during Prayer, we should submit to His Will and not be stubborn with our own will.

 Jesus has given us a model to pray.
 We must exalt the name of God and seek His will and Lordship in our lives.
-We must forgive others, so that God can forgive us.
+We must forgive others so that God can forgive us.
 We must fully depend on God for provision.

 We cannot just talk to God and not let Him speak to us.
 God speaks through His Unchanging and Infallible Word.
-All scriptures are inspired by God and not just ideas and opinions of men.
+All scriptures are inspired by God and not just the ideas and opinions of men.

 Read the Bible slowly and meditate on the Word of God.
 It will change your heart and actions in due time.